 Click the button below and fill out our quick and easy application form to get started right away!

 Auto loans for new car buyers with bad credit are not a very common type of vehicle financing.
 Beyond the traditional option of getting approved through a dealership that works with bad credit buyers, many consumers have found that they can save money and gain negotiating leverage by arranging their car financing in advance.

 Most new vehicle dealerships are able to apply rebates and incentives to reduce the need for money down.
 If you have negative equity in a vehicle that you're trading in, you may have to provide money down to cover the negative equity so that it's not carried over into your new loan.
 While buying a new car with bad credit isn't so common, there are many manufacturers that offer lower-priced new autos with attractive financing incentives to make buying easier for people with lower credit scores.

-Let us help you get preapproved for that loan you want and you will become a cash buyer.
+Let us help you get preapproved for that new car loan and you will become a cash buyer.
 This saves you time at the dealership and gives you the power to negotiate your best deal on any car you choose.
 Apply for a new car loan in North Carolina and see how much we can save you.

 Used Auto Loans

 A used car loan is our most commonly requested loan.
 By letting us help pre-arrange your funding source, you know that you'll have the power to negotiate the best deal.
 Apply for a used vehicle loan and see what type of rate & term you can get from our participating lenders.